EddyVerbruggen/nativescript-app-shortcuts/README.md

 ## Configuring Static Actions
-With `configureQuickActions` you can configure dynamic actions, but what if you want actions to be available immediately after the app was installed from the AppStore?
+With `configureQuickActions` you can configure dynamic actions, but what if you want actions to be available immediately after the app as installed from the store?

+### iOS
-You can, but you need to manually edit the `.plist`.
+You need to manually edit the `.plist`.
 Fortunately NativeScript allows you to change this file through `app/App_Resources/iOS/Info.plist`.
 Anything added there is added to the final `.plist` during a build.

 Note that dynamic actions will never replace static actions, so if you have two static actions you can add up to two dynamic ones.
 Any more will be ignored.